xwmx/nb/README.md

-formats. `notes` includes `bookmark`, a full-featured CLI bookmarking system with local full-text search of cached page content, tagging, easy viewing of bookmarks in the terminal and your regular web browser, and page information automatically compiled and saved in normal Markdown documents made for humans.
+formats. `notes` includes `bookmark`, a full-featured CLI bookmarking system with local full-text search of cached page content, tagging, easy viewing of bookmarks in the terminal and your regular web browser, and page information automatically downloaded, compiled, and saved into normal Markdown documents made for humans.
 `notes` can also create private, password-protected encrypted notes and bookmarks.